-Draft Report of the Standing Scientific Committee for Salmon to Inland Fisheries Ireland
+Draft Report of the Standing Scientific Committee on Salmon to Inland Fisheries Ireland

-The Status of Irish Salmon Stocks in 2010 and Precautionary Catch Advice for 2011
+The Status of Irish Salmon Stocks in 2011 and Precautionary Catch Advice for 2012

-The Status of Irish Salmon Stocks in 2010 and Precautionary Catch Advice for 2011
+The Status of Irish Salmon Stocks in 2011 and Precautionary Catch Advice for 2012

-Executive Summary 4 Introduction 1 National Objectives 3 Government Policy 3 International Obligations 3 The North Atlantic Salmon Conservation Organisation (NASCO) 3 The International Council for the Exploration of the Sea (ICES) 4 The EU Habitats Directive Conservation Limits and Scientific Advice 6 Defining Mixed Stock Fisheries and Catch Advice 8 Assessment Methodology for 2011 Catch Advice 9 Information and data Status of individual rivers relative to Conservation Limits 12 Provision of Harvest Guidelines Overview of Status of Stocks and Precautionary Catch Advice for 2011 The Irish salmon stock is made up of a large number of discrete river specific populations.
-Therefore information on a river by river basis is provided in Append dix VIII 15 Other Factors Affecting Rebuilding Programmes for Irish Salmon Stocks 24 Marine Survival 24 Water Quality 25 Conclusions 26 Requirements for future assessments 26 Acknowledgements 29 References Appendix I. Members of the Standing Scientific Committee of the National Salmo on Commission 2000 to 2011 33 Appendix II.
-Advice from ICES to NASCO for 2011 (source NASCO CNL(11)8) .34 Appendix III.
-Rivers designated as Special Areas of Conservation for Salmon in Ireland (EU Habitats Directive), wetted area and associated Conservation Limit in L number of fish 39 Appendix IV.
-Transporting Biological Reference Points (BRPs): the Bayesian Hierarchical Stock and Recruitment Analysis (BHSRA) 40 Appendix V. Derivation of river-specific catch advice for Atlantic salmon fisheric Ireland for 2011 Appendix VI.
-Summary results from the catchment wide electro-fishing 56 Appendix VII Supplementary advice re: Castlemaine fishery.
-Appendix VIII.
-River specific information used in the catch advice process 65
+Executive Summary 4

+Introduction 1

+National Objectives 3

+Government Policy 3

+International Obligations

+The North Atlantic Salmon Conservation Organisation (NASCO) 3

+The International Council for the Exploration of the Sea (ICES) 4

+The EU Habitats Directive

+Conservation Limits and Scientific Advice 5

+Defining Mixed Stock Fisheries and Catch Advice 7

+Assessment Methodology for 2012 Catch Advice 9

+Information and data 9

+Status of individual rivers relative to Conservation Limits1 2

+Provision of Harvest Guidelines1

+Overview of Status of Stocks and Precautionary Catch Advice for 20111

+Other Factors Affecting Rebuilding Programmes for Irish Salmon Stocks

+Marine Survival 24

+Water Quality2 25

+Conclusions 26

+Requirements for future assessments2 26

+Acknowledgements2 29

+References 60

+Appendix I. Members of the Standing Scientific Committee of the National Salmon

+Commission 2000 to 2012

+Appendix II.
+Annotated advice from ICES to NASCO for 2012 54

+(source NASCO CNL(12)8)

+Appendix III.
+Rivers designated as Special Areas of Conservation for Salmon in

+Ireland (EU Habitats Directive), wetted area and associated Conservation Limit in

+number of fish4 6

+Appendix IV.
+Transporting Biological Reference Points (BRPs): the Bayesian

+Hierarchical Stock and Recruitment Analysis (BHSRA)4 7

+Appendix V. Derivation of river-specific catch advice for Atlantic salmon fisheries i n

+Ireland for 20115

+Appendix VI.
+Summary results from the catchment wide electro-fishing i3

-Report of the Standing Scientific Committee to Inland Fisheries Ireland - The Status of Irish Salmon Stocks in 2010 and Precautionary Catch Advice for 2011
+Report of the Standing Scientific Committee to Inland Fisheries Ireland - The Status of Irish Salmon Stocks in 2011 and Precautionary Catch Advice for 2012